DIAS Dunsink Observatory

 2021 – present

-I support research activities within the DIAS Astronomy and Astrophysics section as well as education and public engagement activities at Dunsink Observatory.
+I lead development of space weather forecasting applications and support research activities within the DIAS Astronomy and Astrophysics Section.
+I organise education and public engagement activities at Dunsink Observatory, and am also a Visiting Teaching Fellow at Trinity College Dublin.

 Trinity College Dublin